OpenNebula/addon-iscsi-v7000/README.md

 - multipath
 - ddpt

-ddpt is used to clone to a different target datastore using sparse copy to speed up data transferts.
+ddpt is used to clone to a different target datastore using sparse copy to speed up data transfers.
 You can still use traditional dd command if you prefer.
 See the beginning of v7000_script.sh file and set USE_DDPT=0.

 ### OpenNebula Hosts